art by chris chorrea

-jessa was born and raised by new yorkers who couldn’t have grown up more differently.
+jessa was raised by new yorkers who couldn’t have grown up more differently.
 A jewish woman who grew up on the Upper West Side and a black man from Harlem with family roots in Conway, South Carolina. jessa has always had constant exposure to these two vastly different worlds, and her sound reflects this.

 jessa’s father, John Gore, is a seasoned artist manager. jessa started her journey in music by leaning heavily on her dad’s industry relationships - out of this came access to top producers, writers, engineers, and studios.